AlcoholRehabHelp Logo

 • Developing a very fast heart rate

 Drinking alcohol can take a toll on your health.
-However, the magnitude varies depending on factors like your tolerance, weight, food intake, and more.
+However, the magnitude varies depending on your tolerance, weight, food intake, etc.

 These are some common side effects of drinking alcohol: